lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 }
 {% endhighlight %}

-The code for the custom adapter could be added inside the <code>HomeActivity</code> class file at the end before the closing braket.
+The code for the custom adapter could be added inside the `HomeActivity` class file at the end before the closing braket.

 More info about adapters can be found in the [official documentation](http://developer.android.com/reference/android/widget/Adapter.html).

-Particular interest in this code should be noted to the <code>getView()</code> method where it sets the <code>CheckedTextView</code> attributes from the <code>Task</code>:
+Particular interest in this code should be noted to the `getView()` method where it sets the `CheckedTextView` attributes from the `Task`:
-- the <code>setText()</code> method uses the task's title
+- the `setText()` method uses the task's title
-- the <code>setChecked()</code> method sets the "checked" mark based on the state of the completed attribute of the task
+- the `setChecked()` method sets the "checked" mark based on the state of the completed attribute of the task
-- a <code>onClickListener()</code> is set for the list item (see the <code>onClick()</code> method)
+- a `onClickListener()` is set for the list item (see the `onClick()` method)
-- the <code>setTag()</code> method assigns the task's id to the tag to grab it when it's clicked and use it to call the API
+- the `setTag()` method assigns the task's id to the tag to grab it when it's clicked and use it to call the API

-The <code>onClick()</code> method simply calls the API based on the checked status of the clicked list item: if it's checked (e.g. completed) send the request to the "open" action, otherwise to the "complete" one.
-The url is composed of the constant we set earlier, the task's id extracted with the <code>getTag()</code> method from the list item and the correct action to call (open or complete).
+The `onClick()` method simply calls the API based on the checked status of the clicked list item: if it's checked (e.g. completed) send the request to the "open" action, otherwise to the "complete" one.
+The url is composed of the constant we set earlier, the task's id extracted with the `getTag()` method from the list item and the correct action to call (open or complete).

 {% highlight java %}
 // file: HomeActivity.java